lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 These can include nutrient exchange, stress tolerance, and pathogen resistance.
 The genes and pathways that are present or absent allow for directed hypothesis generation.
 For example, it allows us to investigate any microbe's metabolic potential and relate this to that of other microbes' or to the hosts metabolism.
-In the _Azolla_ symbiosis specifically, we hypothesise that symbiosis partners may actually leach of nitrogen fixed by _T azollae_ in chapter \ref(foul_play).
+In the _Azolla_ symbiosis specifically, we hypothesise that symbiosis partners may actually leach of nitrogen fixed by _T azollae_ in chapter \ref{foul_play}.
 In the future, metagenomic insights may allow for the targeted manipulation of genes in symbionts to enhance some performance or plant productivity.
 Alternatively, understanding the niche of any microbe in a consortium, one might be able to swap out one microbe for the other to add or remove metabolic potential.